jwstegemann/fritz2-docs/Attributes and CSS.md

 }
 ```

-All the other attributes you can set inside the `Tag`'s content by just just assign it a `Flow` of the according type.
+You can set all the other attributes inside the `Tag`'s content by just assigning a `Flow` of the according type to it.
 The attribute's value will be updated in the DOM whenever a new value appears on the `Flow`.
 If the value is constant, just wrap it with the `const()`-function:
 ```kotlin
 val flowOfInts = ... //i.e. get it from some Store